This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in United States.

 Subordinated Claims: These are claims which are subordinated by agreement, operation of law, or order of the bankruptcy court (e.g., equitable subordination).

 Equity Interests: The Code places equity interests at the bottom of the priority list.
-As a rule, the holders of equity interests receive nothing until all creditors have been paid in full (unless the all creditors agree otherwise).
+As a general rule, the holders of equity interests receive nothing until all creditors have been paid in full (unless all the creditors agree otherwise).

 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?

-Pursuant to section 365 of the Code, contracts that are executory as of the petition date must continue to be performed by the debtor and non-debtor party even where pre-petition defaults exist pending approval of the bankruptcy court of the debtor’s request to either “assume” or “reject” the contract.
-As a rule, contracts are “executory” when there are material obligations remaining to be performed by both parties.
-Section 365 permits the debtor to reject a contract that is burdensome or not beneficial to the estate.
-Rejection is deemed a breach of the contract as of the petition date, entitling the counterparty to the contract to assert a pre-petition claim against the estate.
-Subject to certain limitations in the Code, a debtor may also assume a contract or unexpired lease.
-If the debtor assumes a contract, it is must cure, or provide adequate assurance that it will cure, all defaults and that it can perform under the contract after assumption.
+Pursuant to section 365 of the Code, contracts that are “executory” as of the petition date must continue to be performed by the debtor and non-debtor party even where pre-petition defaults exist, pending approval of the bankruptcy court of the debtor’s request to either “assume” or “reject” the contract.
+As a general rule, contracts are “executory” when there are material obligations remaining to be performed by both parties.
+Section 365 permits the debtor to reject a prepetition executory contract that is burdensome or not beneficial to the estate.
+Rejection is deemed a breach of the contract as of the petition date, entitling the counter-party to the contract to assert a pre-petition claim against the estate.
+Subject to certain limitations in the Code, a debtor may also assume a prepetition executory contract (which includes unexpired leases).
+If the debtor does so, it is must cure, or provide adequate assurance that it will cure, all defaults and that it can perform under the prepetition executory contract after assumption.

 Absent approval by the bankruptcy court, the general rule is that a debtor is forbidden from paying any prepetition amounts accrued but unpaid on an executory contract as of the petition date.